turingschool/front-end-curriculum/projects/module-3/vrad.md

 <section class="answer">
 ### Iteration 1: Landing Page

 - When the app starts up on the root route, `/`, the user should be introduced to a welcome form asking for the user's name, their email, and a purpose/goal for using this listing app.
 You can list the options however you'd like, but there should be at least three categories for  `business`, `vacation`, & `other`.
+Feel free to add any other inputs/fields that you think are necessary for a user of this app!
 - An error message should appear if one of the inputs has not been filled out.
 - All inputs must be filled in order for the user to sign in.
 - NOTE: The users name/email don't need to match anything, this is basically a "fake" login but will give you practice making modular components!